Residential Code of Conduct Section B

 C. Lofted beds may only be assembled by designated University Facilities Staff.
 No other person or entity may install or construct lofts in a room.
 Requests for lofting will be charged a fee.

-A. Possession, duplication, or misuse of University issued keys and key cards, including loaning keys to any other person, is prohibited.
+A. Possession, duplication, misuse of University issued keys and key cards, including loaning keys to any other person, or leaving a key unattended in the lock, is prohibited.

-B. Each resident may receive four after hours lockouts per academic year.
+B. Each resident may receive four lockouts per academic year.
 Additional lockouts are considered excessive and a violation of policy that may be subject to a $25 service fee per lockout.

 Motorized vehicles, including scooters, motorcycles, mopeds, hoverboards, smart boards and balancing boards may not be operated, charged or stored within residential facilities.